 On the evening of Jan.
 17, a large group of far-right activists gathered outside the building where the Democratic Socialists of America (DSA), a left-wing political organization, was holding a chapter meeting.
 After being denied entry, several Proud Boys claim they were attacked by antifa.
 After the incident, Axtell and another Proud Boy, James Yaakov, went to the hospital with minor injuries.

-Footage recorded after the alleged incident shows Toese – who has a history of engaging in violence – with bloodied knuckles, bragging that he “knocked the fuck out of” three men.
+Footage recorded after the alleged incident shows Toese – who has a history of engaging in violence – with bloodied knuckles, bragging that he “knocked the f--- out of” three men.
 In another video, he suggests that Proud Boy Jason James pulled a gun out during the encounter.

 The DSA is a policy- and campaign-oriented organization with more than 50,000 members nationwide.
 Two are currently serving in the U.S. Congress.
 Antifa is a much smaller patchwork of autonomous groups that organize locally or regionally and employ militant tactics.
 The Proud Boys and Patriot Prayer typically denounce anyone who opposes them by calling them antifa, with little regard for whether or not a person or group belongs to an antifascist organization or has engaged in violence.
 Other chapters of the Proud Boys across the country have similarly harassed DSA meetings, justifying their actions by describing their targets, without evidence, as antifa.
 In the Portland incident, the DSA chapter told Willamette Week that none of their members were involved in any fighting.